Personal Loans in Dubai – Past and Present

 Reasons for Taking a Loan in Dubai

 As mentioned earlier, I had everything going for me in Dubai.
 I had good wages with perks that included a car and a furnished home.
 In reality that meant I only had to spend on food and any luxuries that I wanted.
-However, I decided to apply for a personal loan just because I was eligible.
+However, I decided to request a personal loan just because I was eligible.
 My aim in doing so was to transfer the money I could raise back to my country as savings.
 I approached the bank where I had my account and discussed the issue with them.
 Since I had no debts of any kind in the country, the bank agreed to advance a sum of $6, 000 within a couple of days.
 All that they wanted was proof about the length of my service and a letter from my employer, which stated that my end of service benefits would be transferred to the bank if I quit my position.

 I was Happy When I Got the Money